-- b.
-There is a legal defect in the proceeding that would make any judgment entered upon a verdict reversible as a matter of law; - c.
+- c.
 Prejudicial conduct, in or outside the courtroom, makes it impossible to proceed with the trial without injustice to either the defendant or the Tribe; - d.
 The jury cannot agree upon a verdict; or - e.
 A false statement of a juror; - 3.
 The subsequent prosecution was for an offense which was not completed when the former prosecution began; or - 4.
 The exercise of authority by another jurisdiction impedes the Tribe's ability to proceed on the matter. - 5.
 The following actions will not constitute an acquittal of the same offense: dismissal for insufficiency in form; dismissal without prejudice upon a pretrial motion; or discharge for want of prosecution without a judgement of acquittal. - E. Lesser-Included Offenses.
 An offender may be convicted of an offense included in an offense charged without having been specifically charged with the lesser included offense. - 1.
 An offense is included when: - a.
 It is established by proof of the same or less than all the facts required to establish the commission of the offense charged; - b.
 It consists of attempt or solicitation to commit the offense charged or to commit an offense otherwise included therein; or - c.
 It differs from the offense charged only in that it is a less serious injury or risk of injury to the same person, property, or tribal interest, or a lesser kind of culpability suffices to establish its commission. - 2.
 The court need not instruct the jury with a charge to an included offense unless there is a rational basis for a verdict acquitting the defendant of the offense charged and convicting the defendant of the lesser-included offense.

-Section 2.10.15 Arrest Warrant or Summons on a Complaint [Rules 5 & 6]
+Section 2.10.026 Arrest Warrant or Summons on a Complaint [Rules 5 & 6]

-- A. Issuance.
+A. Issuance.
 If the complaint or one or more affidavits filed with the complaint establish probable cause to believe that an offense has been committed and that the defendant committed it, the judge must issue a summons to a person authorized to serve it.
 Upon request by the prosecutor, an arrest warrant shall issue instead of a summons.
 A judge may issue more than one warrant or summons on the same complaint.
-If an individual defendant fails to appear in response to a summons, a judge may and upon a request of the prosecutor must issue an arrest warrant. - 1.
-If a summons is issued by the court, it shall be served on the defendant as provided by this Chapter.
-Should a defendant refuse service of a summons or should a defendant's whereabouts be unknown after a reasonable search, the judge shall issue an arrest warrant.
+If an individual defendant fails to appear in response to a summons, a judge may and upon a request of the prosecutor must issue an arrest warrant.